06000208/TTTGravityGun/README_workshop.txt

   [*] Left click will punt the prop in the direction you're looking and consume 1 ammo [/list]

-[h1]Planned[/h1]
-[list]
-  [*] Mechanics overhaul & balance changes
-  [*] Visuals & aesthetics rework
-[/list]

-[h1]Source Code, Issues, Suggestions[/h1]
-You can find the source code in the github repository: https://github.com/06000208/ttt-gravity-gun

-If you have any errors, issues, etc. with the addon or any suggestions like balance changes, feel free to post an issue on the [url=https://github.com/06000208/ttt-gravity-gun/issues]issue tracker[/url].

 [h1]Credit[/h1]
-Addon adopted from [url=https://steamcommunity.com/profiles/76561197996267438]MKA0207[/url] with permission, full credit to them for the original addon and a majority of the code!
+Addon adopted from [url=https://steamcommunity.com/profiles/76561197996267438]MKA0207[/url] with permission, full credit to them for the original addon!